-One of the growing trends in the technology space in general and HR technology in particular is the increasing use of Chatbots in various HR functions.
+One of the growing trends in the technology space in general and HR technology, in particular, is the increasing use of Chatbots in various HR functions.
 The probability that you might be interacting with a bot while being hired or resolving queries or even completing transactions are high now.
-The fact that robots are replacing humans in human resource departments is a bit ironic & we look at separating the hype from the reality.
+The fact that robots are replacing humans in human resource departments is a bit ironic & we look at separating the hype from reality.

 What’s a Chatbot?

 Chatbots are fundamentally computer programs which conduct a conversation via auditory or textual methods.
 They are supposed to simulate conversation with a human in a given context like customer service.
 The reason that everyone is so excited about chatbots and AI is that it’s like a science fiction coming true.
 In 1950 Alan Turing imagined that machines would become intelligent enough to conduct conversations on behalf of humans primarily in a written format.
 Further experiments have finally brought chatbots to prominence especially in early customer interactions via websites.
 This use case in customer service is widely adopted by many companies.
 Soon enough people started to imagine use cases for HR and in no time we have a proliferation of chat bots in all HR applications.